gostjoke/Coursera-IBM-Full-Stack-Software-Developer-/final_project/final-cloud-app-with-database/README.md

+7 Developing Applications with SQL, Databases, and Django Final Project
 **General Notes**

 An `onlinecourse` app has already been provided in this repo upon which you will be adding a new assesement feature.